ropensci/visdat/cran-comments.md

 ## Test environments
-* local OS X install, R 3.4.1
+* local OS X install, R 3.5.0
-* ubuntu 12.04 (on travis-ci), R 3.4.1
+* ubuntu 12.04 (on travis-ci), R 3.5.0
 * win-builder (devel and release)

 ## R CMD check results
-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs or NOTEs

-There was 1 note

-* Maintainer: 'Nicholas Tierney <nicholas.tierney@gmail.com>'
-* This is a new submission

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+Reverse dependencies for the packages `naniar` and `PCRedux` were checked and there were no problems.